 Achilles tendon pain

-Achilles tendon pain - Causes, treatment and exercises to help you become pain-free
+Achilles tendon pain - Causes, treatment, and exercises to help you become pain-free

 What symptoms are usually experienced with Achilles tendon pain?

-What causes pain like Achilles tendonitis?
+What causes pain like Achilles tendon pain?

-Contributing factors may be:
+Contributing factors may include:

 - Incorrect technique when running or walking

-- Lack of rest between workouts
+- Lack of rest between training sessions

 - Ill-fitting shoes